chris-mendoza/doc-site/docs/docs/about_me.md

 version: 1.0
 ---

-Experienced DevOps Professional with over 10 years of experience with Information Technology primarily focused on Cloud-based infrastructure.
+Experienced DevOps Professional with over 10 years of experience with Information Technology primarily focused on projects that utilize Cloud-based infrastructure.

 ## Skills